 Fixing Expert

 Why is there even a need to bind carpet edges?
-Yes, you can lay your beautiful carpet without binding the edges but in that case, you won’t be able to enjoy the benefits of a valuable purchase for a long-lasting period.
+Yes, you can lay your beautiful rugs and carpets without binding the edges, but in that case, you won’t be able to enjoy the benefits of a valuable purchase for a long-lasting period.

-That’s because the traffic flow will cause more harm to get the edges frayed and unraveled.
-Thus, leading to damaging the weave pattern around the carpet corners.
-Besides, the carpet finish will be distorted due to loose threads peeking out from the sides.
+That’s because the traffic flow will cause more harm, causing the edges to fray and unravel.
+This leads to damage to the weave pattern around the carpet corners.
+Additionally, the carpet finish will be distorted due to loose threads protruding from the sides.
 All these factors combined demand that you bind carpet edges before usage.
+Here is a detailed guide to help you learn simple methods for binding the carpet edges without needing professional assistance.

 • Scissors